 ESAs are Prescribed as Part of a Treatment Plan

-An ESA letter proves that you have a disability.
+An ESA letter proves that you have a mental or emotional disability.
 It shows that your animal was prescribed by your LMHP to mitigate the symptoms of that disability.
 They form part of your treatment plan.
 An alternative treatment, but treatment nonetheless.

 Legal Protection: ESA Laws

 There are two federal laws that protect ESAs and their owners.
-These are the Fair Housing Act (FHA) and the Air Carrier Access Act (ACAA).
+These are the Fair Housing Act (FHA) and the Air Carrier Access Act” href=”/air-carrier-access-act/” data-wpil-keyword-link=”linked”>Air Carrier Access Act (ACAA).

 The FHA prevents landlords and housing committees from discriminating against people based on the fact that they have a disability, for which they need an ESA.
 A landlord has to provide an ESA owner with reasonable accommodation!
 Furthermore, the ESA owner does not have to pay any pet fees or deposits.
 Because technically, the animal is an assistance animal, and not a pet.
 Be ready to show your ESA letter stating that you have an emotional disability that a mental health professional is treating you for and that your animal companion forms part of your treatment for the disability.

 The ACAA protects people with a disability, who wish to travel with their ESA by plane, and allows them to travel with their assistance animal free of charge.
-However, because of the increase in the number of ESAs on flights, airlines are working hard to tighten restrictions on ESAs on their flights.
-The law states that an airline must allow an ESA owner to travel with their animal.
-But the airline has the final say when it comes to which animals they allow on their flights!
+However, because of the increase in the number of ESAs on flights, airlines are working hard to tighten restrictions on ESAs on their flights such as required additional forms.
+The law states that an airline must allow an ESA owner to travel with their animal, but the owner must follow all the rules and have all the documentation the specific airline requires.

-CertaPet is all for people choosing dogs or cats as ESAs.
-Having an ESA dog or cat makes it easier to get them onto flights or into rented housing!
+CertaPet” href=”https://www.certapet.com” data-wpil-keyword-link=”linked”>CertaPet is all for people choosing dogs or cats as ESAs.
+Having an ESA dog or cat” href=”https://www.certapet.com/register-your-cat-as-an-emotional-support-animal/” data-wpil-keyword-link=”linked”>cat makes it easier to get them onto flights or into rented housing!

 How CertaPet Helps People Get Legitimate ESA Letters